-At Envirolytics® we create, design, and deliver customized patent-pending mobile lab platforms, a van and a trailer version, as well as related inventions (a heat exchanging device and an air sampling device), for scientists and equipment manufacturers through sales, lease, service, consultation, and licensing.
+At Envirolytics® we create, design, and deliver customized patented mobile lab platforms, a van and a trailer version, as well as related inventions (a heat exchanging device and an air sampling device), for scientists and equipment manufacturers through sales, lease, service, consultation, and licensing.

-The van, truck, trailer, or container is a patent-pending mobile lab platform to run scientific or electronic equipment continuously for extended periods of time, unattended, without the need for shore power.
+The van, truck, trailer, or container is a patented mobile lab platform to run scientific or electronic equipment continuously for extended periods of time, unattended, without the need for shore power.
 It is a field-deployable, alternate-fuel, zero emissions, solar and wind assisted mobile platform for scientific or electronic instrumentation.

 There is a trailer version of the van.
 It contains all the essential features of the van or truck, but it has no engine.
 Rather, the trailer or container is moved to the research or job site for extended deployment.
 Due to the larger total surface area on the trailer, additional monocrystalline solar panels are permanently placed to keep the batteries to the inverters at operational charge.
 The upsizing of the trailer or container allows additional scientific instrumentation, batteries, and inverters to be included.